Documentation

 • Access Token — Expires every 1 hour.
 Every API call is verified against this token.
 When it expires, the client automatically re-authenticates.

-• Refresh Token — Matches the remaining lifetime of your contribution key (up to 30 days).
+• Refresh Token — Matches the remaining lifetime of your contribution login access (up to 30 days).
 Used to issue new access tokens without re-entering credentials.

 • Session Verification — On each API call, the server checks that your session still exists in the database.
 If the session has been revoked (remotely or via auto-cleanup), the server returns a SESSION_REVOKED code and the client logs out immediately.